 In this blog we’ll look at a couple tools administrators have to help organize and control what their sales teams and dealers can see and edit in Aurora designs.
 This not only helps avoid mistakes, but significantly simplifies the process for sales reps.

 Common mistakes like selecting the wrong component for an install, or changing an existing site model, can have large consequences for your business — from extra truck rolls, to having to redesign sites, and more.

-How to Use Advanced User Roles & Permissions
+How to limit access with User Roles

 Do you have suggestions for an issue or feature you’d like to see covered?
 We’ll have some Aurora gifts for any ideas we use.
 Email us here.